 All those cushions and fabric based décor on your patio requires the most maintenance and cleaning.
 They are more prone to catching dust, stains and they even fade quickly from all the harsh weather.
 If you have seat covers, cushions, pillow and upholstery with fabric covers, you must clean them regularly.
 Sometimes, if not maintained properly, these cushions can also become home to pests and bugs due to extensive moisture around them.

 One simple method to clean fabric is to zip off cushion or pillow covers and clean them in a washing machine.
+Outdoor cushion cleaning takes extra effort as it can accumulate more dust and dirt compared to furnitures that are indoors so you can try machine washing it twice until the water used from it is clearer.
 If fabric covers are sewn and don’t have a zipper, there is a quick fix for that too.